 Any business owner understands that it’s essential to back up data daily.
 Data loss can completely debilitate a business.
 Using SaaS eliminates the contractor’s responsibility of backing up data.
 SaaS vendors consistently and routinely back up client data, as well ensure information security with their own IT infrastructure.
 Service providers also offer up-to-date security and intrusion detection.

 SaaS vendors manage all upgrade processes, including backup and security, so you can be sure that you’re using the most current version to operate at peak performance.
 New releases, feature enhancements and fixes are all installed by the vendor, so you don’t have to deal with waiting for CDs, confusing downloads or cumbersome installations that require lengthy support calls, testing or other common issues that delay the process and your workflow.

 Because SaaS operates behind the scenes through the software vendor or other service provider, all you need is the Internet and Internet-enabled devices.
 You can access and use the application through any browser on any computer that can access the Web.
 Once you’re trained and implemented, all you have to do is log in and use it.
 The vendor takes care of the rest.

 SaaS offers a lot of advantages, particularly to contracting businesses looking to avoid high up-front costs and gain flexibility.
-Foundation SaaS delivers the full capabilities of Foundation for Windows over an Internet connection to an unlimited number of devices for lower initial costs and with minimal hardware requirements, even for different operating systems.
+Foundation SaaS delivers the full capabilities of FOUNDATION over an internet connection to an unlimited number of devices for lower initial costs and with minimal hardware requirements, even for different operating systems.
 With worry-free IT infrastructures, improved access in geographically dispersed locations and significant cost savings, SaaS is increasingly something to consider as the construction industry continues to respond both to changes in technology and changes in the market.
 Working with SaaS frees you from numerous burdens so you can focus on growing your business.